martinrossil/star-rating/README.md

 ```

 ## Bundling the element javascript

-## Production build
-- Production build is done with the Google Closure Compiler that outputs bundles 30% smaller than esbuild.
+Bundling Typescript is a science on its own, but in this case, rollup will be used together with the google closure compiler that is by far, the most agressive minifier out there.